farirpgs/fari-app/lib/srds/fate-core.md

 **Severe consequences** go straight to the emergency room (or whatever the equivalent is in your game)—they’re extremely nasty and prevent you from doing a lot of things, and will lay you out for a while.
 On the mental side, they express things like serious trauma or relationship-changing harm.
 Examples: Second-Degree Burn, Compound Fracture, Guts Hanging Out, Crippling Shame, Trauma-Induced Phobia.

-#### What Skill Do I Use For Recovery
+> #### What Skill Do I Use For Recovery

-{example}
+>

-In Hearts of Steel, physical recovery can only happen through the use of a Lore stunt, which Zird the Arcane has taken.
+> In Hearts of Steel, physical recovery can only happen through the use of a Lore stunt, which Zird the Arcane has taken.
 This makes physical fights dangerous and suggests that actual medical training is quite rare.
 For mental recovery, we use the Empathy skill.
+>

-If you want it to be easier to help people recover physically, you could add it as a default action to a skill.
+> If you want it to be easier to help people recover physically, you could add it as a default action to a skill.
 Lore is a good default option, but we could see it as a function of Crafts, too.
 It might even be important enough in your game to add a Medic or Survival skill.
+>

-Likewise, if you want to restrict access to mental recovery, make it an Empathy or Rapport stunt, rather than having it built in to a skill.
+> Likewise, if you want to restrict access to mental recovery, make it an Empathy or Rapport stunt, rather than having it built in to a skill.

 ### Recovering From A Consequence